dcs-chalmers/rusty-benchmarking-framework/readme.md

 cargo run -F basic_queue,bfs -- bfs --graph-file example.mtx
 ```
 ## Benchmark types
 You have to choose which type of benchmark you want to run on your queue.
-They have sub commands specific to themselves.
-Use the `--help` flag after specifying queue type to print a help text about the sub commands.
+They have sub-commands specific to themselves.
+Use the `--help` flag after specifying the queue type to print a help text about the sub commands.
 * `basic` - Measures throughput and fairness.
 Threads are either producers or consumers.
 You can choose the amount of producers and consumers using their respective flags.
 * `ping-pong` - Measures throughput and fairness.
 Threads alternate between producers and consumers randomly.
 You can choose the spread of producers/consumers using the `--spread` flag.
 Using the `--thread-count` flag you can decide how many threads you want to use for the test.
 * `bfs` - Performs a parallell breadth first search on a graph of your choosing.
 Measures the amount of milliseconds it takes to perform the BFS.
 After performing the parallell BFS, the benchmark will also do it sequentially and then verify the parallell solution using the sequential solution.
 This can be turned off by passing the `--no-verify` flag.
 Choose graph file by passing the `--graph-file` flag and specifying the path.
 The benchmark supports `.mtx` files, but any files that follow the same structure will work as well.
 You can run several iterations of BFS by passing the `-i` flag, just as in the other benchmarks.
 The graph file will still only be loaded once, and the sequential solution will also only be generated once.